 Increasing services to assist homelessness.
 The city recognized the increased impact of homelessness and developed a Mayor's Task Force on Homelessness to address the need, as well as apply for a Rapid Rehousing Grant from HUD to assist families.
-The city was awarded a grant of \$306, The Housing and Community Development staff also worked as participants on a Collin County Plan, led by the Metro Dallas Homeless Alliance to coordinate efforts further over the next few years.
-The City's Public Safety Departments continues to improve Community works regularly with the Housing and Community Development Department to share or gain insights for planning and information to meet underserved needs.
-The Police Department strengthened their homeless liaison team to identify and assist homeless residents with services and the Fire Department has coordinated efforts
+During the program year, the task force expanded to include city departments, including Parks and Recreation, the Public Library and Code Services.
+McKinney was awarded a HUD grant of \$306,978, assisting 12 families under its Rapid Rehousing Program, designed to connect families experiencing homelessness toward permanent housing.
+Public Safety teams (Police and Fire) strengthened their homeless liaison team to identify and assist homeless residents with services, added a mental health coordinator and begin planning a telehealth program to include homeless persons, respectively.